champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.5.md

 tag: Economics

 excerpt: "In a monopoly, one seller controls the market for a particular good or service.
 When there are many sellers providing similar goods or services, there is competition.
 Competition often leads to innovation."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.5
-  pages: 208 - 213

-objectives:
-- Compare the features of monopoly and competition
-- Understand how demand affects the price of goods and services

-skills:
-- core: Interpret the Meaning of Words and Phrases
-- reading: Determine Central Idea

-vocabulary:
-- barrier to entry
-- competition
-- demand
-- innovation
-- market structure
-- monopoly
-- multiple-meaning word

-key_concept:
-- concept: >
-    When only one seller offers a product, the seller determines the price and the level of service.
-When two or more sellers provide the same product to the same group of customers, the sellers must take customers' wants and needs into account.

-- example: >
-    Suppose there's one laundromat in your neighborhood.
-Although its machines don't always work, it is the only place nearby to do your wash.
-A second laundromat with brand-new machines opens.
-The first laundromat soon offers free soap.
-What's behind this "laundry war"?
-To attract the some group of customers, each laundromat must show why it is the better choice.
-Customers benefit from the improved service.
 ---
 ## Monopolies and Competition